POROUS FLEXIBLE PAVING SECTION 32 12 43 or 32 14 43

 C. ASTM C 33 Standard Specification for Concrete Aggregates

 D. AASHTO M6 Standard Specification for Fine Aggregate for Hydraulic Cement Concrete

 A. The AirPave porous flexible pavement system provides vehicular and pedestrian load support for grass areas, while protecting grass roots from harmful effects of traffic.

 4. Sand fill or USGA greens mix. (per spec)

 5. Selected grass from seed, hydroseeding/hydro-mulching, or sod.

 6. Mulch (needed only for seeded or hydroseeded installations).

-C. The AirPave grass paving units, sand, and base course work together to support imposed loading.
+C. The AirPave grass paver units, sand, and base course work together to support imposed loading.

-D. The AirPave grass paving units, Sustane, and sand fill contribute to vegetation support.
+D. The AirPave grass paver units, Sustane, and sand fill contribute to vegetation support.

 A. Submit under provisions of Section 01 30 00.